 Construction time was very fast, according to Project Manager at AKVA group Land Based AS, Troels Gade.

 "From the building was raised until biomass was introduced it took about 5 months.
-It was done in record time which we are very pleased with - considering the size of the plant.
-At most we were 40 people from AKVA group at the same time to finalize the plant for production," Gade says.
+It was done in record time which we are very pleased with - considering the size of the facility.
+At most we were 40 people from AKVA group at the same time to finalize the facility for production," Gade says.

 The post-smolt facility in Ryfylke in Norway has several smart solutions.